Nitrokey/nitrokey-documentation/nethsm/nginx.rst

 Nginx
 =====

-Because Nginx doesn't directly support PKCS#11 modules, we use OpenSSL engine with our PKCS#11 module.
+You can configure Nginx to use NetHSM by configuring Nginx to use the OpenSSL engine that then uses NetHSM's PKCS#11 module.

 The certificate file has to be on the disk but the private key can be used from the NetHSM.